jeffoconnorau/AGMPowerCLI/UsageExamples.md

 currentimagestate  : ImageNotFound
 ```

-## SQL Server mount with point in time recovery
+## SQL Server Database Mount with point in time recovery

 In this 'story' a user wants to mount a specific snapshot of a SQL DB to a host rolled to a specific point in time.
 We start with an appname: